The Dealians

 On 24 January 1975, East London's Daily Dispatch announced that, after seven years together, the group, while still at the top, had decided to disband.
 At the time of disbanding, they consisted of Mike Fuller, leader and guitarist; Len Cooper, lead vocalist and trumpeter; Peter Richardson, drummer and Gary van Zyl, bass guitarist.
-Laurene Gordon and Sue van Staden handled the organ, electric piano, synthesizer and sang lead vocals.
+Laurene Gordon and Sue van Staden handled the organ, electric piano, and synthesizer, and sang lead vocals.

-The Dealians created musical history in South Africa by being the first group ever to win three consecutive South African Recording Industry (SARI) Awards (South Africa's equivalent of a Grammy), in 1972, 1973 and 1974.
+The Dealians were the first group to win three consecutive South African Recording Industry (SARI) Awards (South Africa's equivalent of the Grammy Award), in 1972, 1973 and 1974.

 Len Cooper died on 7 July 2011.